-SAND, Timmendorfer Beach: Searching for the smiling whale
+SAND, Timmendorfer Strand, Deutschland: Searching for the smiling whale

 The SAND is just a few steps away from Timmendorfer Beach and stands for individuality, the very highest quality, sustainability and closeness to nature.